 - Line-by-line responses: detailed responses to each of the reviews (suitably abridged).

 First of all, this is a letter, so don’t forget a brief introduction providing a little bit of context (part 1).
 It is customary and respectful to thank your reviewers here.
 Then follows the executive summary of changes (part 2).
 For a busy reviewer, this is the important bit: how the authors have modified their work in response to the reviews they received.
-That busy reviewer will likely look for their own name (i.e., reviewer label such as R2 or R3) to ensure that the authors paid attention to them.
-And finally, you will need to close the letter (part 3) with some basic pleasantries (again, it’s a letter, and the reviewers spent a lot of their time giving you all this invaluable feedback, so this should not just be empty words).
+That busy reviewer will likely look for their own label to ensure that the authors paid attention to them.
+And finally, you will need to close the letter (part 3) with some basic pleasantries; again, this is a letter, and the reviewers spent a lot of their time giving you all this invaluable feedback, so this should not just be empty words.

 The first three parts of the letter should ideally fit on a single screen (or page).
 What follows after these three, the line-by-line responses (part 4), is often (much) lengthier, and may in some cases be omitted if there are space limitations to your revision letter.

 If there are no such restrictions, I find a line-by-line response to be the most transparent and most courteous way to address reviewer feedback.
 It essentially shows the reviewers that the authors have nothing to hide and are earnestly trying to discuss each of their comments.
-In my experience, the best way to do this is to respond to reviews like how you respond to emails inline: by quoting the review (using either > like in emails, or some other typographic convention to differentiate the review from your response) and then giving your response underneath.
+In my experience, the best way to do this is to respond to reviews like how you respond to emails inline: by quoting the review and then giving your response underneath.
 For unimportant parts (review form boilerplate, whitespace, or comments about the work that warrant no response), I usually abridge the reviews and write “[snip]” to show that I’ve elided certain parts.
-It’s all a part of being as open and transparent as possible in order to cultivate trust between the authors and the reviewers.
+This is all a part of being as open and transparent as possible in order to cultivate trust between the authors and the reviewers.

-Finally, sometimes I ask my students to actually highlight the revisions they made in the text of the revised paper itself, for example by coloring all the new and modified text so that it stands out from the rest.
+Finally, sometimes we also highlight the revisions we made in the text of the revised paper itself, for example by coloring all the new and modified text so that it stands out from the rest.
 This is an example of respecting the reviewers’ time by eliminating the need for them to have to compare (or even create a visual diff) the new revision with the previous one.
 It is often more work to do this, but if you are making major revisions already, it is a great way to showcase how committed you are to transparency and making your work better.
-(Obviously this won’t work for situations where the new revision you submit is the camera-ready for publication, but that doesn’t happen often in my experience.)
+This obviously won’t work for situations where the new revision you submit is the camera-ready version for publication, but that doesn’t happen often in my experience.